MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 The OSMOSE bug display will provide a link to the affected object in blue, touching the link will select the object, center the screen on it and down load the area beforehand if necessary.

+### Filtering

+Besides globally enabling the notes and bugs display you can set a coarse grain display filter to reduce clutter.
+In the "Advanced preferences* you can individually select:

+* Notes
+* Osmose error
+* Osmose warning
+* Osmose minor issue

 ## Customizing Vespucci

 ### Settings that you might want to change